LOADING...

 John K Chan, AIA, LEED AP, is an architect and founder of Formation Association, an award-winning architecture and environmental design collaborative based in Los Angeles.
 After graduating from the USC School of Architecture, he worked in noteworthy Los Angeles offices building extensive experience in large scale projects across the United States and abroad, including public buildings, universities, and master planning.

 As the Design Director of Formation Association, John has worked with creative clients on award-winning residential, commercial, and cultural projects.
-His collaborations and ongoing work with LA artists have been presented both locally and internationally via cultural channels and institutions such as the Main Museum, the MAK Center for Art and Architecture, the Hammer Museum, MIT List Visual Arts Center, and the Mona Bismarck American Center for Art and Culture in Paris.
+His collaborations and ongoing work with LA artists have been presented both locally and internationally via cultural channels and

 John is a member of the Centennial Council for the MAK Center for Art and Architecture, Los Angeles, and sits on the Board of Directors of the Barnsdall Art Park Foundation, whose site includes the Hollyhock House and the Los Angeles Municipal Art Gallery.